TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 Pieces of UI are represented as components.
 React provides a component base class which you extend to create your own components.
 The base component has a set of methods which you override to define your component's behavior.
 There's a `render` method which is called to describe how your UI looks and a `componentDidMount` method which is called after an instance of your component has been created.
 The sample also defines a `runScroller` method which is subscribed to scroll events.

 There's lots of conventions around how member variables are managed.
 All arguments to the component constructor are passed in a `props` object.
 Most of the other member variables are in a big structure called `state`.
-The `runScroller` method updates the state in response to scroll events and the `render` method describes what the UI should look like using a mixture of `props` and `state`.
+The `runScroller` method updates the state in response to scroll events and the `render` method describes what the UI should look like based on a mixture of `props` and `state`.

-There's one normal looking member variable, viewportElement, which is the most special case of the lot.
+There's one normal looking member variable, viewportElement, which turns out to be the most special case of the lot.
 It's some kind of special `Ref` type provided by React.
 It looks like it acts as a reference to the HTML viewport element that is eventually created using the data returned by the `render` method.

 ## React Mental Model